 After returning to our room, I read and took a nap, and Jim downloaded pictures.
 Lunch is served at 1400, then the afternoon safari commences at 1530.

 We drove for a long time before seeing any big animals this afternoon.
 Louis went up a dry riverbed in search of rhino tracks, getting stuck in the deep loose sand several times, but to no avail.
 The first sighting was a herd of elephants with three females and three young ones.
-They crossed the road in front of us to a watering hole and we watched them drink for awhile.
+They crossed the road in

 After they were done they crossed back over in front of us.
 The smallest elephant was a little male, who was already practicing his aggression skills-he would look straight on at us, flap his ears out, paw the ground, and act as if he was going to charge.
 He was adorable!
 A little further down the road we saw a solitary bull elephant.